top of page

 Why Complaints Increase Despite High Customer Satisfaction

 Your satisfaction scores are trending in the right direction.
 Reviews are positive.
 Coaching is landing.
 The team is performing.
 So why are complaints still increasing?
 The answer is structural.
 Understanding why complaints increase despite high customer satisfaction requires separating two things that most performance reviews treat as the same: how an interaction feels, and whether it actually resolved the problem.
-Understanding this pattern starts with a clear view of what
+For the full structural explanation of why complaints and sa

 Graeme Colville